AWS SQS and SNS: Cloud Messaging Services

 | Dead letter handling | DLQ per subscription | Via API destinations |

-EventBridge excels when you have SaaS integrations (Salesforce, Zendesk, third-party webhooks) or need schema validation and discovery.
+EventBridge shines when you need SaaS integrations (Salesforce, Zendesk, third-party webhooks) or schema validation.
 SNS is simpler and cheaper for pure point-to-point fan-out within AWS.

 # EventBridge rule-based routing example